 Get ready for an action-packed trip to Tuxtla Gutiérrez!
 You will test your limits, see the most beautiful place in Mexico, try exceptional dishes, and depart full of memories.
-We are Jan and Karin and we prepared a step-by-step guide to show you what to do in Tuxtla Gutiérrez to enjoy it to the fullest—including photos, detailed itinerary, opening hours and other useful stuff.
+We prepared a step-by-step guide to show you what to do in Tuxtla Gutiérrez to enjoy it to the fullest—including photos, detailed itinerary, opening hours and other useful stuff.
 Let’s dig into it!

 First, let’s start with the itinerary.
 Then we’ll move on to the locations and their wonders.